dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 1. It evolves according to some well-understood rule-set.
 2. The *behavior* of the ruleset is relatively complex.

-You need the first, because if you don't have a good model for the ruleset (or at least your *uncertainty* about the ruleset), how will you build a reliable simulator?
-You need the second because if the behavior is simple, why do you even need a simulator?
+The first is important because if you don't have a good model for the ruleset (or at least your *uncertainty* about the ruleset), how will you build a reliable simulator?
+The second is important because if the behavior is simple, why do you even need a simulator?

 The ideal thing to forecast with math is something like [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-Simple known rules, great emergent complexity.
+Simple known rules, huge emergent complexity.
 The worst thing to forecast with math is something like the probability that Jesus Christ returns next year.
 You could make up some math for that, but what would be the point?

 ## The AI 2027 forecast